harveyico/myanimelist/README.md

+# DEPRECATED
+This is no longer supported because of myanimelist currently reconstructing their website

 # MyAnimeList
 A gem wrapper for http://myanimelist.net that covers all the methods available on the current API For additional documentation, visit: http://myanimelist.net/modules.php?go=api